-- Speech-to-Text (Section 19.5.1): This multimodal application (speech audio and text) uploads a speech audio file to the OpenAI Whisper model, which transcribes it to text and returns the text transcription. - Text-to-speech (Section 19.5.2): This multimodal application (text and speech audio) uploads text to the OpenAI TTS-1 model to synthesize speech from the text.
-This example converts English, Spanish and Japanese text samples into speech using the same voice. - Image Generation (Section 19.6): Demonstrates code that asks the Dall-E APIs to generate images of a Havanese dog in the styles of a Japanese anime character in neon colors against a black background, Vincent Van Gogh and Leonardo DaVinci. - Creating closed captions for a video (Section 19.7.1): This multimodal accessibility application (speech audio, text and video playback) uploads an audio track from a video and transcribes it into a JSON format containing timestamps and corresponding transcribed text.
-Then, the app requests a chat completion that generates closed captions in VTT format.26 We show VTT-formatted text and screen captures displaying captions over the corresponding video. - Moderation (Section 19.8): Asks the OpenAI moderation API to evaluate text prompts for harmful or inappropriate text, such as harassment, hate speech, violence, self-harm and sexually explicit content.
+- Java Code Generation (Section 19.4.5): Asks the OpenAI chat API to generate Java code for a simulation summarizing millions of six-sided die rolls and displaying the results. - Named-Entity Recognition and Structured Outputs (Section 19.4.6): Demonstrates producing a structured JSON response in your specified format.
+This app performs a natural language processing (NLP) task called named entity recognition (NER), which attempts to locate and categorize text mentions like dates, times, quantities, places, people, things, organizations, etc. To make the results easier to process, we provide the API with the exact JSON response format we wish to receive, then use the Jackson open-source library (Chapter 11) to process the results. - Speech-to-Text (Section 19.5.1): This multimodal application (speech audio and text) uploads a speech audio file to the OpenAI Whisper model, which transcribes it to text and returns the text transcription. - Text-to-Speech (Section 19.5.2): This multimodal application (text and speech audio) uploads text to the OpenAI TTS-1 model to synthesize speech from the text.
+This example converts English, Spanish and Japanese text samples into speech using the same voice. - Image Generation (Section 19.6): Demonstrates code that asks the Dall-E APIs to generate images of a Havanese dog in the styles of a Japanese anime character in neon colors against a black background, Vincent Van Gogh and Leonardo DaVinci. - Creating Closed Captions for a Video (Section 19.7.1): This multimodal accessibility application (speech audio, text and video playback) uploads an audio track from a video and transcribes it into a JSON format containing timestamps and corresponding transcribed text.
+The app then requests a chat completion that generates closed captions in VTT format.
+We show VTT-formatted text and screen captures displaying captions over the corresponding video. - Moderation (Section 19.8): Asks the OpenAI moderation API to evaluate text prompts for harmful or inappropriate text, such as harassment, hate speech, violence, self-harm and sexually explicit content.

-Generative AI Prompt Exercises
+GenAl Prompt Exercises